Yui007/vymanga-downloader/README.md

 A modern, powerful, and elegant manga downloader with both **interactive CLI** and a **mind-blowing GUI**.

 **VYManga Downloader** is your ultimate solution for downloading manga from vymanga.co with a beautiful, user-friendly interface.
 Whether you prefer the command line for quick downloads or a sleek graphical interface with smooth animations, this tool has you covered.
-Built with Python and PyQt6, it features multi-threaded downloads, format conversion to PDF/CBZ, and a modern dark-themed GUI that makes manga downloading a delightful experience.
+Built with Python and PyQt6, it features multi-threaded downloads, format conversion to PDF/CBZ, and a modern dark-themed GUI that makes manga downloading a Delightful Experience.

 ## 🎨 GUI Preview